How To Apply For Social Security

 Working while applying (or working after filing) is one of the most common reasons people get confused about Social Security.
 The key is to separate two ideas: the benefit amount you qualify for based on your record, and the rules that may temporarily withhold benefits if you’re under Full Retirement Age and your earnings are above certain limits.

 If you are filing before FRA and you continue working, Social Security’s earnings rules may withhold part of your benefits depending on your earnings level.
-Many people interpret this as “I’m not eligible,” but it’s often a timing issue that needs to be modeled so you understand how net cash flow will work.
+Many people interpret this as “I’m not eligible,” but it’s often a timing and cash-flow issue that needs to be modeled so you understand how net income will work in the real world.

 If this applies to you, this guide is the best place to start: